Simulator

 depending on the map that is defined by the global parametermap_path

-(set insim_base.launch
+(set instart_carla.launch

 ).
 If the spawn position is used from the yaml file also the ros-parameterspawn/x